zama-ai/concrete/docs/howto/deploy.md

 ## Setting up a server

-You can load the `server.zip` you get from the development machine like so:
+You can load the `server.zip` you get from the development machine as follows:

 <!--pytest-codeblocks:skip-->
 ```python